Docs

 (data: NoInfer<TData>, clientOptions?: BaseMutationOptions) => void

-A callback function that's called when your successfully completes with zero errors (or if errorPolicy is ignore and partial data is returned).
+A callback function that's called when your mutation successfully completes with zero errors (or if errorPolicy is ignore and partial data is returned).

 (error: ApolloError, clientOptions?: BaseMutationOptions) => void